 You have several options to help make college more affordable.
 At Redlands, you can use federal grants, loans, work study and scholarships to pay for tuition, fees, books and housing.
-To qualify for grants, loans and work study, you must submit the Free Application for Federal Student Aid (FAFSA).
+To qualify for grants, loans and work study, you must submit the Federal Student Aid (FAFSA).
 This is the most important form you can fill out to make college affordable.

 Redlands offers several scholarships, but you can also apply for scholarships from businesses, organizations, foundations and more.
 Federal Student Aid is a good place to start.

 Important Deadline and Policies